 - Base salary;

-- · Performance-based annual cash bonus; and
+- · Performance-based annual bonus; and

-- Annual grants of long-term, equity-based incentives, which in 2011, consisted of stock options with four-year annual vesting.
+- Annual grants of long-term, equity-based incentives, which in 2015, consisted of stock options and time-based RSUs.

+We allocate total potential and target compensation among these components based on the goals of our compensation program, including the need to offer competitive compensation and our focus on paying for performance.
 We also provide our executives the same benefits and perquisites that we offer our other U.S. employees.
-These standard employee benefits include participation in our 401(k) plan and employee stock purchase plan, and medical, dental and life insurance benefits, each with the same terms and conditions available to employees.
-We do not provide any benefits or perquisites to our NEOs that are not available to the majority of employees in the U.S.
+These standard employee benefits include participation in our 401(k) plan and employee stock purchase plan, and health and welfare and life insurance benefits, each with the same terms and conditions available to employees.

-2011 Executive Compensation
+2015 Executive Compensation